Israeli Occupation Forces (IOF) Continue

 Strip claiming that home-made rockets were launched at Israeli towns.

-· The Gaza Strip continues to suffer chronic shortages of fuel
+· The Gaza Strip had been suffering from chronic shortages of

-supplies, especially cooking gas, and electricity is cut off for lengthy
+fuel supplies, especially cooking gas, and electricity is cut off for long

-restrictions on the movement of Palestinian civilians throughout the West Bank,
+movement of Palestinian civilians throughout the West Bank, including occupied

 · IOF have established checkpoints in and around Jerusalem,

 severely restricting Palestinian access to the city.
 Civilians are frequently